 I’m in my fourth month since I found out that the unexplainable aches and pains throughout my body are partly due to osteoarthritis.
 The grieving process kicked in as soon as I heard the news.
 I have been through all five steps, and most of them more than once: denial, anger, bargaining, depression, and acceptance.
 Denial dominated my thinking for three years before I finally went to the doctor.
 Depression and anger stepped in immediately upon diagnosis, and bargaining lingered somewhere in the background.
 Right at this moment, I am experiencing a moderate level of acceptance.

 Pain management has been my focus for the most part.
-During the day, I have been functioning fairly well but at night the pain was keeping me awake for hours.
+During the day, I have been functioning reasonably well, but at night the pain was keeping me awake for hours.
 As soon as I became settled in my bed at night, the aching would start, mostly throbbing or shooting pain in my legs.

 I avoided Tylenol for the first couple of months because drugs of any kind scare me.
-Eventually, I allowed myself to take one at bedtime and it took the edge off enough to allow for a fitful night’s sleep.
-After about ten days of Tylenol, I decided that it was too scary and I turned my focus toward avoiding any sort of activity that might cause pain later.
+Eventually, I allowed myself to take one at bedtime, and it took the edge off enough to allow for a fitful night’s sleep.
+After about ten days of Tylenol, I decided that it was too scary, and I turned my focus toward avoiding any activity that might cause pain later.
 That helped somewhat.

 Diminishing Mental Anguish

 I miss walking more than anything.
 Spending time in nature and staying physically active was my source of peace and joy for many years and had many health benefits as well.
 That is until it didn’t.

 Living in the country, surrounded by farms and orchards, and driving through the countryside on the way to work or even the grocery store is soothing.
 My heart dances when I look over the pastures of cows, puddle-turned-pond that beckons ducks, and orchards with perfectly lined trees to see the sun rising on yet another new day.